cyevgeniy/evg.moe/content/js/own-signals/index.md

   function signal(v) {
     const isSetter = arguments.length > 0

-    // TODO: check for equality and don't trigger effects
-    //       when the actual value has not been changed if (isSetter) {
+    if (isSetter) {
       if (typeof v === 'function') {
         _value = v(_value)